joshnuss/1000experiments.dev/src/routes/posts/fake-claim-form.md

 To build out my [chrome extension for filing claims](https://1000experiments.dev/posts/chrome-autofill-extension), I need a test bed I can use.

-I can't use a real account, so I created a fake USPS claim form with svelte and tailwind.
+I can't use a real account, so I created a fake USPS claim form with svelte and tailwind (see below).

 ## Code